 I am excited to be back in New York for the summer.
 A few students are joining me for lessons while I am here who have been waiting to see me in person and a few who have been with me on Skype while I have been out of town as well.
 The flamenco students and songwriters working on new songs will all be a pleasure to see again.
 If you guys are reading this thanks for all your hard work.
 Your efforts are an inspiration to me.
 If you are a prospective new student, get in touch and let's make some music or learn to speak Portuguese, brush up on your English, Spanish or music history.
 Here's to New York in the Summertime!

 As a teenager growing up in the late 70's and early 80's, I had the opportunity to learn from some of the greatest guitarists of that era.
 I would put on my favorite albums and try to play the song note for note and I would even attempt the solo of that song as well.
 Randy Rhoads was my guitar hero and still is to this day.
 He died in a plane cash in 1982 at the young age of 25.
 When I heard "Crazy Train" for the very first time I was blown away.
 The raking of the strings to the monstrous guitar riff intro, incredible.
 I wanted to be the next Randy Rhoads.
 Practicing for hours just trying to learn his style I knew that someday I would be able to play like that.
 Randy recorded 2 albums with Ozzy "Blizzard of Ozz" and "Diary of a Madman".
 In those days there wasn't "Youtube" or the internet for that matter.
 I would go to the local music store to try to find music books.
 What I did learn from this was how to take a chance.
-Learning an instrument is about taking chances and not... read more
+Learning an instrument... read more

 Although I hold an Associate of Arts as well as Associate of Science degree from Cuyahoga Community College and have tutored college chemistry and physics there, I have no degrees, per se, in music.
 However, I am proficient at sight-reading and have taken music courses at Cleveland Music Settlement as well as Cuyahoga Community College in both guitar and piano.
 My studies have included the study of Classic Guitar.
 Over the years, I have observed how the music instructors who taught me, interacted with their students.
 The approach, I felt, overall, was impersonal and uncreative.
 I'd come to class.
 They'd watch me stumble over a guitar piece I was attempting to master, and would look at me and nod.
 Occasionally, they'd point to a part of the guitar and made some suggestion or other.
 They were, in a word, "detached".
 Aloof, inside their little cubicle, and inaccessible to me.
-Rarely, did any of them perform any initial assessment of what I knew or didn't know about guitar.
-Consequently,... read more
+Rarely, did any of them perform any initial assessment of what I knew or didn't know about... read more

 Hi everyone!
 I'm excited to share that I have my first guitar student!
 He is 5, and apparently is very musically inclined.
 I'm looking forward to meeting him and his parents and seeing how his lessons go.
 We're going to start with 30 minute sessions and cover all sorts of musical stuff, like rhythms, beats, notes, chords...all that good stuff.
 Hopefully we'll have ourselves the next guitar prodigy!